araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ## Footnotes

-[^lazy]: Yes, we tend to be lazy.
-[^didnt-work]: I present the ones that didn't work and could use help at the end of this post.
+[^didnt-work]: I present the ones that didn't work and could use help (open-problems) at the end of this post.
 [^action-space-recipe]: I updated the limits for each family of robots.
 The PPO percentiles technique worked nicely.
 [^fast-td3]: Seo, Younggyo, et al. ["FastTD3: Simple, Fast, and Capable Reinforcement Learning for Humanoid Control"](https://arxiv.org/abs/2505.22642) (2025)
+[^perf-gap]: Although there is still a slight performance gap between SAC and PPO, after reading the FastTD3 paper and conducting my own experiments, I believe that the environment rewards were tuned for PPO to achieve a desired behavior.
+In other words, I'm suspecting that the weighting of the reward terms was asjuted for PPO.
+To achieve similar performance, different weights are probably needed for SAC.